deepmodeling/tbplas/doc/source/tutorial/hetero_model.rst

     layer_twisted = tb.make_hetero_layer(prim_cell_twisted, hetero_lattice)
     extend_intra_hop(layer_twisted, max_distance=0.40)

-Other parts of :ref:`inter_hop` does change.
+Other parts of :ref:`interhop` does change.
 The resulting hetero-structure has too many hopping terms and will not shown here.